 Opposite qualities of being structured, detail oriented compliments mine.
 I find myself seeking out longer term relationships with partners who are working in fields that are making a contribution in some sort meaningful way.
 They can be doctors, nurses, physiotherapists and social workers.
 They also aren’t limited to the medical or scientific fields.
-She could be running a business to better the agriculture system of a third world country and I’ll find myself admiring her ambition.
+She could be running a business to better the agriculture system of a third world country and I’ll find myself admiring the novelty behind it.

-I can’t date women whose main concerns are taking a hundred selfies a day and overly concerned about how she looks like on social media, it’s akin to social torture.
+I can’t date women whose main concerns are taking a hundred selfies a day and overly concerned about how she looks like on social media.
 If I get rejected by someone who has an attention span of a goldfish, I don’t perceive it as a rejection, I see it as incompatibility.
-This is the way I deal with rejection, by viewing it as a simple incompatibility, how about you?
+This is the way I deal with rejection, by viewing it as a simple incompatibility.

 Geher, Glenn.
 “Perceived and Actual Characteristics of Parents and Partners: A Test of a Freudian Model of Mate Selection,” Current Psychology (Fall, 2000), vol. 19, no.3, 194-214.

 Markey, P.M.; Markey, C. N. (2007).
 “Romantic ideals, romantic obtainment, and relationship experiences: The complementarity of interpersonal traits among romantic partners” (PDF).
 Journal of Social and Personal Relationships.
 24 (4): 517–533.